6 tips to setup a security company and propel your business forward

 The old adage “better safe than sorry” is certainly relevant in today’s society.
 The threat of violence has infiltrated even the seemingly most safe havens.
 Educational institutions, houses of worship, libraries, and hospitals have all experienced increasing acts of violence in recent years.
 Otherwise peaceful organizations have found it necessary to retain private security to help safeguard their members.

-Whether positioned inside the entrance of a building, housed outside in a guard booth that controls access to the facility, or dispersed throughout the complex, more and more companies are employing security details to keep their people and property safe.
-Some organizations are even opening security divisions within their own company, but most are outsourcing and hiring from medium to small security guard providers.
+Whether positioned inside the entrance of a building, housed outside in a guard booth that controls access to the facility like a church security booth, or dispersed throughout the complex, more and more companies are employing security details to keep their people and property safe.
+Some organizations are even opening security divisions within their own company, but most are outsourcing and hiring from medium to small security guard providers, so it’s a good time to start up a security company.

-If you are thinking about establishing your own security team, this article will help you with the 6 most important tips to answer your question: How do I set up my own security company?
+If you want to know how to start your own security business, this article will help you with the 6 most important tips to answer your question: How do I set up my own security guard company?

 Tip #1: Start small and size your company right

 There is nothing wrong with starting small.
 Doing so can be easy and cost-effective.
 Too many budding entrepreneurs feel the need to “go big” right out of the gate; that kind of monetary and emotional investment can be detrimental.
-As a budding security company, you need just a few well-trained guards, to begin with.
+When you open a security company, you need just a few well-trained guards, to begin with.

 Don’t be afraid to be “the little guy” for a while.